apache/spark/docs/installation.rst

 change your ``airflow.cfg`` to point the executor parameter to CeleryExecutor and provide the related Celery settings.

+For more information about setting up a Celery broker, refer to the exhaustive `Celery documentation on the topic <http://docs.celeryproject.org/en/latest/getting-started/brokers/index.html>`_.

 To kick off a worker, you need to setup Airflow and quick off the worker subcommand